Hotel Torni: Restaurants

 In Hotel Torni, there are several restaurants including Ravintola Torni (dining), Ateljee Bar (top of the tower with view over downtown Helsinki, known especially for the toilets which have scenic glass walls to the outside), American Bar (American style bar), and O'Malley's (Irish bar).
 The Ateljee Bar provides a monthly changing art exhibition featuring Finnish artists.

+The American Bar was established in 1960 within a domed hall.
+The bar immediately became a favourite meeting place for city residents, where patrons enjoyed trendy cocktails.

+O'Malley's, the favourite haunt of Irish residents in Finland and Ireland enthusiasts, opened in the 1980s.
+Its speciality was Irish music and dark stout served by the pint.